Dragon Ball Z: Battle of Gods: Release and reception Battle of Gods is the first-ever Japanese film to be screened at IMAX Digital Theaters, screening at all 16 IMAX Digital Theater locations across Japan. However, it was not shown in 3D.

 Madman Entertainment announced they had acquired the Australasian rights to the film and screened the film at the 2013 Japanese Film Festival in Australia from October to December.
 On May 30, 2014, Funimation announced that they had acquired the North American rights to the film and gave the film a limited theatrical run in North America from August 5–7 and 9, 2014.
 Funimation held a red carpet premiere for Dragon Ball Z: Battle of Gods in Los Angeles on July 3.
 The 8:00 p.m. red carpet and 9:00 p.m. screening was at the Regal LA Live Stadium 14 Theaters.
 Madman screened Funimation's dub at a handful of Australasian theaters on August 30, 2014.
 Manga Entertainment, the United Kingdom's distributor of the series, announced at the MCM Manchester Comic Con that they licensed the film and would give it a limited theatrical release, including an appearance at the 2014 Scotland Loves Anime convention.

-In Latin America, the film was released by Diamond Films during the last days of September and first days of October 2013 (depending on the country) with almost every member of the original cast from the Mexican Spanish dub of the series.
-In Brazil, Battle of Gods was released by Diamond Filmes on October 11, 2013, with the original cast from the Brazilian Portuguese Dragon Ball Z dub.
-In Italy the film entered theaters on February 1, 2014.

-In Spain, the film was released in theaters on May 30, 2014, in Castilian Spanish, Catalan and Basque languages, with the former bringing back almost every member of the original cast from the Castilian Spanish Dragon Ball Z dub while the latter two feature the respective Catalan and Basque voice casts from Dragon Ball Kai (the Catalan voice cast also being essentially the same one from Dragon Ball Z).
-The extended version home release also featured a Valencian dub with almost every member of the original cast from the Valencian Dragon Ball Z dub.

-In Philippines, the film was released subtitled in English by Pioneer Films during the month of April 2013, making it the second Dragon Ball film to be shown in the country.
-The Filipino dub of the film was released on January 4, 2015, by ABS-CBN TV Network.
+On October 17 and 18, 2023, the extended version was screened at US theaters in commemoration of the film's 10th anniversary.